SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

    When assertions are added to a context, the simplification procedures may eliminate variables by substitution (see :c:func:`yices_context_enable_option`).
-If *keep_subst* is true (i.e. non-zero), then this function will keep track of eliminated variables and include their value in the model.
+If *keep_subst* is true (i.e. non-zero), then :c:func:`yices_get_model` keeps track of eliminated variables so that their values can be computed.
 If *keep_subst* if false (i.e., zero), then the model does not include the eliminated variables.

    It is better to set *keep_susbt* to true.
-The only reason not to do it is to save the memory and computation cost of storing the eliminated variables and their values.
+The only reason not to do it is to save the memory and computation cost of storing the eliminated variables.
 This cost is usually low but there are exceptions.

    **Error report**